R\'enyi Resolvability and Its Applications to the Wiretap Channel: Main Results

 Hence we can rewrite \eqref{eq:-13} as

 In other words, the expression in~\eqref{eq:-13} for $s\in[0,1]$ is consistent with $\Gamma_{1-s}^{\mathsf{LB}}\left(P_{Y|X},Q_{Y},R\right)$ for $s\in(-1,0)$. \end{rem} Note that $\Gamma_{1-s}^{\mathsf{UB}}\left(P_{Y|X},Q_{Y},R\right)$ and $\Gamma_{1-s}^{\mathsf{LB}}\left(P_{Y|X},Q_{Y},R\right)$ differ only in the second term in the maximization.
-Moreover, when $R$ is large enough, they are both equal to zero; see Theorem \ref{thm:Normalized} in the next subsection.
+Moreover, when $R$ is large enough, they are both equal to zero; see Theorem \ref{thm:Resolvability} in the next subsection.

-We numerically calculate the asymptotics of the normalized R\'enyi resolvability for binary symmetric channel (BSC) $Y=X\oplus V,V\sim\mathsf{Bern}\left(0.2\right)$ and $Q_{Y}=\mathsf{Bern}\left(0.5\right)$, and display the result in Fig.~\ref{fig:Resolvability-1}.
-From this figure, we observe that the normalized R\'enyi resolvability decays as $R$ increases, and finally vanishes for large enough $R$.
-Moreover, the rate at which the normalized R\'enyi resolvability transitions from a positive quantity to zero increases in $s$ for the R\'enyi parameter $1+s\in[1,2]$, and remains the same when $1+s\in(0,1]$.
+We numerically calculate the asymptotics of the normalized R\'enyi divergence for binary symmetric channel (BSC) $Y=X\oplus V,V\sim\mathsf{Bern}\left(0.2\right)$ and $Q_{Y}=\mathsf{Bern}\left(0.5\right)$, and display the result in Fig.~\ref{fig:Resolvability-1}.
+From this figure, we observe that the normalized R\'enyi divergence decays as $R$ increases, and finally vanishes for large enough $R$.
+Moreover, the rate at which the normalized R\'enyi divergence transitions from a positive quantity to zero increases in $s$ for the R\'enyi parameter $1+s\in[1,2]$, and remains the same when $1+s\in(0,1]$.
 A rigorous statement of this point will be provided in the next subsection.